Final Countdown

 Warning, the following description is pretty old.
 It's written so newbishly that you might lose your mind.

-To avoid scrolling, the project link is you tried here.
+To avoid scrolling, the project link is here.

 The project is based on the so-called UNIX time.
 Before I started it, I didn't even know this was a thing.